 Each proposal must have a summary of the proposed project not more than one page in length.
-The Project Summary should be informative and understandable to a range of researchers, evaluators, practitioners, equity experts, and scientific experts working in the informal STEM learning field.
-The Project Summary should consist of the following three sections:
+The Project Summary should be informative and understandable to a range of researchers, evaluators, practitioners, experts in relevant aspects of engagement, broadening participation, belonging and equitable approaches to research and practice, and scientific experts working in the informal STEM learning field.